-Report: Mercedes-Benz EQC electric SUV isn't coming to the US at all
+Mercedes-Benz EQC electric SUV isn't coming to the US at all

-With its American launch already delayed, the Mercedes-Benz EQC may not come to the United States at all, reports Autoblog.
+After a series of American launch delays, Mercedes-Benz has decided not to bring the EQC to the U.S. at all.

-"Following a comprehensive review of market developments, the EQC will not be offered in the United States for now," a Mercedes spokesperson told the website.
-We've reached out to Mercedes-Benz U.S.A. as well, and will update this story when we hear back.
+"Following a comprehensive review of market developments, the EQC will not be offered in the United States for now," a Mercedes spokesperson confirmed to Green Car Reports.

 This follows a report from last fall that the EQS would lead the brand's EV rollout in the U.S., rather than the less-expensive EQC, as originally planned.
 Mercedes did confirm in December that an SUV version of the EQS would be built in Alabama starting in 2022 (along with a second SUV called EQE).
 An EQS sedan is scheduled to start production in Germany later this year.